Updated on August 26th, 2021 by Bob Ciura

-- Phillips 66 (PSX) up 55%
+- Phillips 66 (PSX) year-to-date total returns: 7%

-- HollyFrontier (HFC) up 237%
+- HollyFrontier (HFC) year-to-date total returns: 23%

-- Marathon Petroleum (MPC) up 55%
+- Marathon Petroleum (MPC) year-to-date total returns: 46%

 Given the impressive rally of the refiners, investors should be extra careful in their choices, as a great portion of the future growth has already been priced in.
 With oil prices continuing to rise, this holds true for much of the energy sector.

-Large U.S. Oil Refiner Analysis: Phillips 66
+U.S. Oil Refiner Stock #1: Phillips 66 (PSX)

 Source: Investor Presentation